SuperOfficeDocs/superoffice-docs/docs/api/netserver/erp-connectors/online/erp-connector-in-online.md

 ![architecture-simplified][img1]

-On the right is the remote ERP Connector, a remote web site that exposes the web service that implements the IErpConnector interface.
-This is where SuperOffice will connect in order to obtain ERP data.
+On the right is the remote ERP Connector, a remote website that exposes the web service that implements the IErpConnector interface.
+This is where SuperOffice will connect to obtain ERP data.

 ## Configure